 Q. What is the Wait List?

-In order to ensure that we enroll the target number of students in the entering class, the Admissions Committee creates a “wait list” of candidates.
+A. In order to ensure that we enroll the target number of students in the entering class, the Admissions Committee creates a “wait list” of candidates each year.
 Candidates on the wait list are those that the Committee feels may be competitive for a possible later vacancy in the entering class.
-These candidates will be considered for seats in the class that may be available after the deposit deadline, or seats which may become available before the first day of Orientation, Tuesday, August 12.
+These candidates will be considered for seats in the class that may be available after the deposit deadline, or seats which may become available before the first day of Orientation, Tuesday, August 11th.

 Q. How many people are on the Wait List?